-The lighting system shall consist of, at minimum, three lights: Red, Amber/Yellow, and Green/Blue.
-Lights shall be arranged in a vertical configuration and mounted such that they provide a 360 degree daylight visibility, when viewed from shore or nearby vessel.
+The visual feedback system shall consist of, at minimum, three indicators: Red, Amber/Yellow, and Green/Blue.
+Indicators shall be arranged in a vertical configuration and mounted such that they provide a 360 degree daylight visibility, when viewed from shore or nearby vessel.

-Lighting system colors shall correspond with the applicable mode of the team's autonomous system, as indicated in table below.
-The lights may be flashing or steady on/off according to the state of the system.
+Visual feedback system colors shall correspond with the applicable mode of the team's autonomous system, as indicated in table below.
+The indicators may be flashing or steady on/off according to the state of the system.